leslierere/leetcode_with_python/notes-string.md

 In this way, the index of the longest palindrome here is "#2#2#2#2#", and the center is "#" with an index in s2 as 7, with a radius of 4(not including the center), the index of the beginning palindrome without #$ in the "122223" is 1

-And we found out, the radius is the length of the palindrome; **the difference** of the new index of the center minus the radius **and then divided by 2 is the palindrome's begining character index** in original string.(not the residual)
+And we found out, the radius is the length of the palindrome; **the difference** of the new index of the center minus the radius **and then divided by 2 (i.e. the quotient) is the palindrome's begining character index** in original string.(not the residual)